SumonPaul18/k8s-portainer/README.md

-# Important notice

-This repository has been archived.

-Portainer 2.0 includes support for Kubernetes, head to https://www.portainer.io/installation/ for more details about how to install it.

 # Portainer on Kubernetes

 These deployment manifests will deploy Portainer inside the `portainer` namespace.
 Portainer uses this namespace to store system information, as such this namespace must not be changed.